momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-dnsop-ipv6-only-resolver.md

 --- abstract

-By performing IPv4 to IPv6 translation, IPv6 only resolvers can operate in a NAT64 environment.
+By performing IPv4 to IPv6 translation, IPv6 only recursive name servers can operate in a NAT64 environment.
-When a specific DNS zone is only served by a IPv4-only name server, the resolver will translate IPv4 to IPv6 in order to access the authoritative name server's IPv4 address via NAT64.
+When a specific DNS zone is only served by a IPv4 only name server, the recursive name server will translate IPv4 to IPv6 in order to access the authoritative name server's IPv4 address via NAT64.
-This mechanism allows an IPv6-only resolver to initiate communications to an authoritative name server.
+This mechanism allows an IPv6 only recursive name server to initiate communications to an authoritative name server.

 --- middle